LW2 (classification): Events

 This classification has been included in a number of medal events at major competitions since the 1980s.
 It was sometimes later grouped with other classes for medal events.
 At the 1984 Winter Olympics Exhibition Competition, disciplines included on the programme were downhill and giant slalom, where it was not grouped with others for medal events for men and women.
 At the 1988 World Winter Games for the Disabled, disciplines represented included slalom, and the classification was not grouped with others for medal events for women.
 At the 1990 Disabled Alpine World Championships, LW2 skiers were in their own medal events.
 At the 1992 Winter Paralympics, this classification was eligible for the slalom and super-G events.
 At the 1994 Winter Paralympics, events for this classification included the giant slalom, downhill, super-G and slalom.

-At the 2002 Winter Paralympics, disciplines for this classification were eligible for included the downhill, giant slalom, slalom and super-G. At the 2002 Winter Paralympics in alpine-skiing, this classification was not grouped with others for the men's giant slalom, giant slalom, super-G, and downhill events, and women's slalom, super-G, and downhill events.
-Two years later, at the 2004 World Championships, LW2 women had their own medal events in para-Alpine for events including the downhill.
+At the 2002 Winter Paralympics, disciplines for this classification were eligible for included the downhill, giant slalom, slalom and super-G. At the 2002 Winter Paralympics in alpine-skiing, this classification was not grouped with others for the men's giant slalom, super-G, and downhill events, and women's slalom, super-G, and downhill events.
+Two years later, at the 2004 World Championships, LW2 women had their own medal events in para-alpine for events including the downhill.
 At the 2005 IPC Nordic Skiing World Championships, this class was grouped with other standing skiing classifications.
 In cross country, this class was eligible to compete in the men and women's 5 km, 10 km and 20 km individual race.
 In the men and women's biathlon, this classification was again grouped with standing classes in the 7.4 km race with 2 shooting stages 12.5 km race which had four shooting stages.
 At the 2006 Winter Paralympics, events for this classification included the downhill and super-G. At the 2009 World Championships, this classification was grouped with other standing classes, with 3 of the 10 female skiers in the standing downhill event were from this class and the highest placed female finishing fifth.
 In the men's standing downhill, there were nine skiers from this class.